We’re tackling the world’s most challenging diseases so that communities can thrive around the world

 MDGH’s mission is to address health inequity by putting new and improved medicines into the hands of people who need them most while its core expertise is in the development of medicines to rigorous regulatory standards.

-The company was incorporated as a company limited by guarantee on 3 June 2015 and is now in the process of applying for registration as a charity with the UK Charities Commission.
+The company was incorporated as a company limited by guarantee on 3 June 2015 and is a registered charity in England and Wales (charity number 1200620).
 The sole member of the Company is MDGH Australia, and together have an active Collaboration Agreement to govern the relationship between the two entities.

 Medicines Development for Global Health Limited is an independent biopharmaceutical company incorporated on 3 June 2015 as a company limited by guarantee in the UK.
-It is in the process of applying for registration as a charity with the Charity Commission for England and Wales.
+The company is a registered charity in England and Wales (charity number 1200620).

 Mark Sullivan is MDGH’s founder and managing director.
 He was previously a clinical programme head at GSK in London; Associate Director, Clinical at Gilead Sciences in California; and Chief Operating Officer of Australia’s vaccine design and development consortium at the University of New South Wales.
 He has contributed to three successful global registrational programs for HIV and hepatitis B therapeutics, has worked on 40 small molecule and biologic development programs at all stages, and led the development of moxidectin through FDA approval.
 Mark was the 2019 Victorian Australian of the Year, and in 2022 was awarded Officer of the Order of Australia in the Australia Day Honours List.